What is Speed Dating? (As if You Didn’t Know)

-Speed dating is a modern matchmaking event where a group of singles spend anywhere from three to eight minutes with each of a selection of possible partners, hoping to find out something in that time that will pique their interest in at least one of those persons.
-If this happens (and the sentiment is returned) then contact information is exchanged and hopefully it’s the start of a beautiful and lasting relationship.
-It may sound easy enough, but it requires careful planning, the right ambiance and a sound head for business to ensure it’s a profitable venture for the organizer.
+Speed dating is a modern matchmaking event where a group of singles spends anywhere from three to eight minutes with each of a selection of possible partners, hoping to find out something in that time that will pique their interest in at least one of those persons.
+If this happens (and the sentiment is returned) then contact information is exchanged and hopefully, it’s the start of a beautiful and lasting relationship.
+It may sound easy enough, but it requires careful planning, the right ambiance, and a sound head for business to ensure it’s a profitable venture for the organizer.

 Speed Dating as a Business

 While you may feel an inner warmth knowing that you were responsible for bringing together two people who now feel they are soul mates, having a business that earns you extra money is also a cause for an inner glow.
 But before you start calling up all the singles you know (and their brothers), there are some pertinent points you need to consider first.

 - Your business must appear established.
 Give it a name; design a logo; have a tagline; develop a website, and make sure you put social media to work for you.

 - Have great public relations strategies.
 A likable, trustworthy, preferably female ‘face’ for clients to come in contact with; unique themes for events that will arouse interests (and hopes) in the prospective participants; one-of-a-kind invitations that will suggest that you have invested much thought and care into making the event worthwhile for all involved.